 Check The Gas

 The first thing you should check is the gas.
-I know it may sound stupid, but people rarely use generators on a calm sunny day.
+People rarely use generators on a calm sunny day.
 Usually, you use your generator when it is storming outside, and you need the power to keep your lights on and food from spoiling.
 Stress can cause you to forget to make sure there is gas in the tank.
 You may also forget to turn the fuel valve on so the gas can flow to the carburetor.

 Check The Spark Plug